nwg-piotr/squarely/README.md

 ## Runtime configuration:

-You may edit the `~/.config/squarely/squarelyrc` to set some more things:
+You may edit the `~/.config/squarely/squarelyrc` file to set some more things:

 ```text
 [runtime]